-We can generally assume that during each echo refocusing block τ - π - τ , the intermolecular dipolar electron-electron contribution and other transverse relaxation contributions, such as the intrinsic T_2 relaxation and electron-proton contribution (spectral diffusion) are factorized.
-However, upon action of the central $(\pi/2)y$ pulse, one part of electron spin coherence is transferred to a different electron spin, while the other part remains on the same spin.
-In the case of a distribution of transverse relaxation properties in the ensemble of electron spins, some filtration effects would appear and the mentioned two contributions of the SIFTER signal will have different shapes.

-The first term in equation (13) corresponds to transverse evolution always on the same spin.
+- We can generally assume that during each echo refocusing block τ - π - τ , the intermolecular dipolar electron-electron contribu-190 tion and other transverse relaxation contributions, such as the intrinsic T_2 relaxation and electron-proton contribution (spectral diffusion) are factorized.
+However, upon action of the central $(\pi/2)u$ pulse, one part of electron spin coherence is transferred to a different electron spin, while the other part remains on the same spin.
+In the case of a distribution of transverse relaxation properties in the ensemble of electron spins, some filtration effects would appear and the mentioned two contributions of the SIFTER signal will have different shapes. - 195 The first term in equation (12) corresponds to transverse evolution always on the same spin.
 Therefore, the second transverse evolution will happen already in a pre-filtered ensemble of electron spins and its average transverse relaxation will thus be slower than for a common two-pulse echo decay.
 The overall dependence of this transverse decay contribution can be experimentally measured in a constant total time refocused echo experiment, which is equal to the SIFTER pulse sequence lacking the central coherence transfer pulse (the $(\pi/2)y$ pulse).
-We shall abbreviate this transverse decay signal as $B_S(\tau_1, \tau_2)$ and refer to the corresponding experiment as SIDRE (SIFTER delay refocused echo).
-This is illustrated in Fig. 3(a,c).
-The potential use of this experiment for SIFTER background correction has been mentioned before (Spindler et al., 2017; Bowen et al., 2018).
+We shall abbreviate this transverse decay signal as $B_S(\tau_1, \tau_2)$ and refer - 200 to the corresponding experiment as SIDRE (SIFTER delay refocused echo).
+The potential use of this experiment for SIFTER background correction has been mentioned before (Bowen et al., 2018).